 ω = (α₂ - α₁) / t = Δα / t

-Where ω is angular velocity
+- Where ω is the angular velocity

-α is the change in angle
+- α is the change in angle

-and t is time.
+- and t is time.

-When looking at the angular velocity, the object that is rotating does have an instantaneous linear velocity that is a a function of angular speed and the radius at which it’s rotating.
+Angular velocity is the total angular distance traveled per unit of time.
+Angular velocity is the same as linear velocity, except it’s measured in radians or degrees per time as opposed to distance per time.
+When looking at the angular velocity, the object that is rotating does have an instantaneous linear velocity that is a function of angular speed and the radius at which it’s rotating.

-How to calculate angular velocity
+How to calculate angular velocity?

-Using the formulas above, calculating angular velocity becomes pretty straight forward.
+Using the formulas above, calculating angular velocity becomes pretty straightforward.
 First, you need to measure the total degrees of rotation over a certain amount of time.
 Then you can simply plug it into the calculator, and you’ll be set.
 What if you can measure the change in angle?